What Is A Mastermind Group

 - Q & A Session – A basic questions and answers –Questions and Answers are a great way of finding solutions to information you have received.
 Sometimes you can ask a question and get 7 different answers.
 Generally Masterminds are for action takes, so using the phrase from Tim Ferris we prefer to call it Questions and Actions.

 - One Way Dialogue – Information presented by just 1 person with everyone listening.
-A one way flow of information become dull pretty quickly – no matter how interesting the subject matter.
+A one way flow of information becomes dull pretty quickly – no matter how interesting the subject matter.

-- A Fixed or Static agenda for meetings – People love variety so a good active functional group should be constantly evolving and changing.
+- Fixed or Static agendas – People love variety so a good active functional group should be constantly evolving and changing.
 Introducing new concepts, agendas and always looking to improve on the existing framework.

 WHAT IT IS:

 A successful Mastermind group is:-

 Collaborative (Realtime) – You get answers and feedback on the things that most matter to you.
 You get help and support on what’s most important and specific to your needs.
 Not some generic information that may not apply to your current situation.

 Supportive – Members love to help others and are therefore willing to offer their time, expertise and assistance wherever possible.
 They are addicted (in a nice way) to the dopamine that is released when they see others succeed.

 Inclusive – The group is never about the individual but a combined effort to support each other and celebrate the wins and achievements collectively.
 Each member is given the same amount of time to ask for and offer advice.

 Dynamic – Although it may follow a set agenda initially, the flow of each meeting is dynamic and therefore no 2 sessions are ever the same.
 The mastermind groups are constantly evolving over time and adapting to new ideas and principals.
 As groups build deeper trust and understanding of each other’s needs and wants, the nature of the group will change.